bouzidanas/streamlit.io/streamlit-code-editor/README.md

 Without specifying a language, the editor will default to `python`.
 You can also specify a language with the `lang` argument:
 ```
 # The default value for the lang argument is "python"
-response_dict = code_editor(your_code_string, lang="python")
+response_dict = code_editor(your_code_string, lang="javascript")
 ```
 By default, each code editor is styled like streamlit's code component.
 We will go over how to customize the styling in a later section.

 ---

 ## License